marklidenberg/stepwise/README.md

 # stepwise-code

-A specification and formatter designed to organize any code into clear, sequential steps
+A specification and formatter designed to organize code into clear, sequential steps

-# Specification

-## Step comments
+# Step comments

 Step comments are used to document specific portions of code, breaking down the logic into manageable, understandable sections.
 They serve as guidelines for developers to annotate their code effectively, highly improving code readability and flexibility.
 It drastically helps AI models to understand the code and its logic and to provide better suggestions and completions.

-## Rules
+# Specification

 - A `step comment` is a single-line comment that starts with a number of dashes (splitted by space after each dashes) and followed by a space and a step title.
 Examples: `# - Step`, `# -- Sub-step`, `# --- Sub-sub-sub-step`, `# --- - Sub-sub-sub-sub step` and so on
 - All steps MUST start with uppercase letters and do not contain trailing dots